blacks0rrow/sealiiee/README.md

 - ❥ Semi-verbal unless friends or I feel comfortable enough to talk !
 - ❥ Even if reclaimable, try not to say slurs around me, thanks "^^

-**˗ˏˋ ᯓ★ "IWC / DNI FANDOMS" ˎˊ˗**
+**˗ˏˋ ᯓ★ DNI FANDOMS ˎˊ˗**
-> ✦ People in these fandoms minimize interaction unless you're friends with me.
-To those not in italics, I may like the game/show/series itself, but I dislike the fandom. *Those in italics dni.*
+> ✦ Please kindly dni if you're a big fan of these sources.
+They make me kind of uncomfortable.
-- ❥ *The Coffin of Andy and Leyley*
+- ❥ The Coffin of Andy and Leyley
-- ❥ *Hazbin hotel / Helluva Boss*
+- ❥ Hazbin hotel / Helluva Boss
-- ❥ Phighting! [i can make exceptions]

 **˗ˏˋ ᯓ★ INTERESTS ˎˊ˗**
 > ✦ Those in **BOLD** are my current biggest fixations !
 Please int if you like any of these , ESPECIALLY THE ONES IN BOLD !! :3